This treatment is for you if…

 6. Maintenance and hygiene.
 Once the process has been completed, it is important to maintain daily oral hygiene, including brushing and the use of dental floss.
 Lastly, it will be necessary to regularly visit the odontologist and hygienist, to ensure that the operation has been successful and that the implant is stable and that the crowns or prostheses have been correctly placed over it.

-New dental implantology technology: Guided surgery and immediate loading
+New technologies in dental implantology: Guided surgery and immediate loading

-This technology generates three dimensional images of the mouth, enabling professionals to virtually study, diagnose and plan the implantological treatment in detail with greater accuracy.
+With these technologies, three-dimensional images of the mouth are obtained, allowing professionals to virtually study, diagnose and plan implant treatment in detail and with greater precision.

-A CAT scan and a specialised IT programme generate 3D images, allowing a study of the best treatment possible to then apply the best technique, improving the effectiveness of the implant’s position, reducing the operation time and minimising inflammation after the operation and, on occasions, enabling the teeth to be placed instantly.
+By means of a CAT scan and a specialized computer program, 3D images are obtained, which allow the best treatment possibility to be studied in order to then apply the best technique, improving the efficiency of the position of the implants, reducing the intervention time, minimizing inflammation after the operation and, on occasions, allowing the teeth to be placed on the spot.

-Firstly, the patient undergoes a CAT scan to subsequently plan the treatment on the three-dimensional image on the computer.
-Models are also taken of the patient’s mouth.
-A mouth guard or guide is prepared to locate the orifices in which the burrs and implants should pass and, lastly, the minimally invasive surgery is performed.
+The first step is to obtain a CT scan of the patient and then plan the treatment on the three-dimensional computer image.
+Models of the patient’s mouth are also taken, a splint or guide is made to locate the holes through which the drills and implants must pass and, finally, the minimally invasive surgery is performed.

 What are the advantages of this technique?